-Yahoo has undergone a good amount of restructuring over the past years, in part due to internal roadblocks & financial reasons, and also because of the adoption of social media.
+Yahoo has undergone a good amount of restructuring over the past years, in part due to internal roadblocks and financial reasons, but also due to the more recent adoption of social media.

-With its integration of social offerings such as Flickr and Yahoo Answers into the lives of its registered userbase, Yahoo has become more of a social network of sorts, a social network based upon the sharing of experience.
+With its integration of social offerings such as Flickr and Yahoo Answers into the lives of its registered user base, Yahoo has become more of a social network of sorts, a social network based on the sharing of experience.

-To help reflect their change, and future direction, Jeff Weiner, the Executuive Vice President of the Yahoo!
+To help reflect their change, and future direction, Jeff Weiner, the Executive Vice President of the Yahoo!
 Network Division, has announced that Yahoo has introduced a new company mission statement:

 To connect people to their passions, communities, and the world’s knowledge.

 I thought it would be interesting to compare Yahoo’s mission statement with that of Google’s: